 presence of something may affect us even if we do not know of the presence by means of our senses.
-Our point, not necessarily Butler’s, is that we can just as well be affected by a concept in mind and not in reality as by a concept in mind and in reality.
+Our point, not necessarily Butler’s, is that we can just as well be affected by a concept in our mind but not in reality as by a concept in our mind and, also, in reality.